Electromagnetic and Optical Sensor Technologies for Natural Gas Storage Safety Monitoring

 Project Status

-Project Update
+Project Result

 Project Innovation

-This project has developed, lab tested, and field demonstrated an integrated and real-time UGS wellbore operation and integrity monitoring technology based on distributed electromagnetic (EM) and fiber optic reflectometry methods.
+This project developed, lab tested, and field demonstrated an integrated and real-time UGS wellbore operation and integrity monitoring technology based on distributed electromagnetic (EM) and fiber optic reflectometry methods.
 The technical approach combines novel guided-wave EM Time Domain Reflectometry (EM-TDR) with Brillouin scattering based Optical Time Domain Reflectometry (BO-TDR) methods for distributed monitoring of NGS borehole conditions over the entire length.
 The combination of these two technologies provided novel diagnostic signatures of the boreholes and, when assisted with autonomous and real time visualization capabilities, can significantly improve the current state-of-the-art for UGS borehole operation monitoring.

 Project Goals